CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

 >**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.

+## Lab objectives

+You will be able to complete the following exercises:

+- Add a JavaScript file and start writing code
+- Push code to your repository from the codespace
+- Best practices to use GitHub Copilot
+-

-## Task 1: Add a JavaScript file and start writing code.
+## Task 1: Add a JavaScript file and start writing code

 1. From the VS Code Explorer window, create a New File.